Heneros/movie-app/README.md

+## Features implemented:

+- user can register/login validation have
+- CRUD operations with movies is only available for admins and editor
+- RBAC
+- Deactivate user acc
+- Delete user acc
+- search movie
+- Favorite movie
+- User can rate movie and change overall rating of the film display

 ## Features should be:

+- Passport google/outlook/discord/github.
 - Bash write script
+- Mailing to user about new movies, comments,
 - Redis(search movie result) should be
+- Export and import data(csv and pdf). should send to user mailbox to download data
 - Load Balancer to db and redis
-- roles admin/user/editor  - done
-- CRUD operations with movies is only available for admins and editor
-- search movie
-- Each movie has a category, preview, title, synopsis, and rating
-- user can register/login validation have
 - filter movies.
 By year/category/key actors/rationg
 - 2FA authentication
 - TMDb API, Quotable API
-- Session management   - done
 - Moderation reviews with moderation
 - Automatic moderation
 - Integration with calender
-- Export and import data(csv and pdf)
-- Mailing to user about new movies, comments,
 - Metrics for user and movie
 - Watch later movie
-- Favorite movie

 - Notification about new movie and reply on my
 - Friends you add/delete friend
 - Service Workers
 - Honeypot endpoints
 - CSRF tokens
 - XSS protection
-- Deactivate user acc
-- Delete user acc
 - Implement cursor and offset pagination
 - Chat with specific user.
-- Custom pipe
 - CRON-tasks.
 - HttpModule NestJS for request to API
 - Weekly newsletter with movie recommendations.
 - Nginx configure for load balancer app
 - Authorization through code.
 You should receive in mail box code and enter to proceed authorization
 - AES encryption
-- User can rate movie and change overall rating of the film display
-- Implement cors

 - Add field to table Users ban true or false.
 By default false

+## In future:

+-